I am all for creating big-ticket, 5-figure offerings like mentorship programs and mastermind groups.

 You can gather information about these questions through surveys, social media comments, focus groups, or post-event chats.

 Ask yourself this: what is one aspect of a larger problem that you can solve for your audience?
-Remember, since this is a micro offer, you don’t want to bite off more than you can chew!
+Remember, since this is a low-end offer, you don’t want to bite off more than you can chew!

 If your people have indicated that balancing child care and work is a huge headache for them, don’t even attempt to solve that entire issue for them.